 About this day

-Join us for the ultimate science enrichment day for KS4 in spring 2019!
+Join us for the ultimate science enrichment day for KS4 students in spring 2020!
 Five interactive and highly engaging sessions will inspire and challenge your students.
 There will be demonstrations and audience participation, and students will discover the wonder of science in our specially designed programme, delivered by the leading lights in the field.
 A session on examination success will equip students with the tools to succeed, and each student will receive our incredibly useful revision guide to take home.
 This is Science in Action!

 Programme & speakers

 Does your phone cost the Earth?
 Marty Jopson, Science presenter